tonghuikang/lux-ai-2021/README.md

 ## Lux AI Working Title Bot

-Please refer to the [Kaggle notebook](https://www.kaggle.com/huikang/lux-ai-working-title-bot) for the comment section.
-The comment section contains my explanation on my code structure and logic.
+Please refer to the [Kaggle notebook](https://www.kaggle.com/huikang/lux-ai-working-title-bot) for questions about the code structure and agent logic.

 This README will explain how to use this repository.